gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 its long bulk-text scan [`noinline`](https://gcc.gnu.org/onlinedocs/gcc/Common-Function-Attributes.html), keeping the markup-heavy path compact enough for the instruction cache.

-Inlining is not a universal gain.
+Inlining can enlarge a hot loop.
 The bulk-text scanner contains a long path used when the current region has little markup.
 Pulling it into its callers would enlarge the loop that handles transitions.
 Marking that path `noinline` keeps infrequent code out of the compact loop while LTO joins small functions whose call overhead and context matter.